tijlleenders/ZinZen-user-talk/_posts/2021-09-17-Make-ZinZen-simple-again.md

 That is about to change in the coming weeks...

 ## No more login wall (done)
-You now don't have to log in to see ZinZen.me in action.
+You now don't have to log in to see ZinZen®.me in action.
 By default you get my public profile, which gives you a taste of what is possible with your own account.
-Click around in the ZinZen roadmap, or check out what other stuff I like to do with my life.
+Click around in the ZinZen® roadmap, or check out what other stuff I like to do with my life.
 Maybe even contribute anonymously...

 Then when you're convinced it is worth trying - you can create an (anonymous) login for yourself.